craftcms/cms/docs/config/config-settings.md

 By default, Craft will require a 'password' field to be submitted on front-end, public user registrations.
 Setting this to `true` will no longer require it on the initial registration form.

-If you have email verification enabled, the will set their password once they've clicked on the verification link in the email.
+If you have email verification enabled, they will set their password once they've clicked on the verification link in the email.
 If you don't, the only way they can set their password is to go through your "forgot password" workflow.